alephium/docs/docs/ralph/danube-features.md

     }
 }

-Contract PreserveCallerInternal() {
+Contract Internal() {
     pub fn call() -> Address {
         return callerAddress!()
     }
 }
 ```

-When `PreserveCaller.default` is called, it returns the address of the `PreserveCaller` contract since `PreserveCaller.default` is the caller of `PreserveCallerInternal.call()`.
-However, when `PreserveCaller.preserveCaller` is called from a TxScript, it returns the address of the transaction caller instead, because the `@preserveCaller` annotation preserves the information of its caller and makes it available to the next function in the call chain.
+When `Router.default` is called, it returns the address of the `Router` contract since `Router.default` is the caller of `Internal.call()`.
+However, when `Router.preserveCaller` is called from a TxScript, it returns the address of the transaction caller instead, because the `@preserveCaller` annotation preserves the information of its caller and makes it available to the next function in the call chain.

 ### Syntax Improvements